Questions You’ve Always Wanted to Ask Your Therapist About Therapy and Hypnosis

 When a client feels comfortable sharing this with me, I take it as a sign that we are in a good place in terms of our relationship, and I encourage this type of feedback even when it is difficult.

-Being honest with your therapist about how you feel can aid in deepening your treatment and getting the most out of your time.
+Being honest with your therapist about how you feel can aid in deepening your therapy and getting the most out of your time.
 When clients learn to be open with their therapist and see that their therapist can handle the feedback, it can serve as practice for expressing concerns with loved ones with whom they fear rejection, abandonment, or retaliation.

 4. Do Therapists Like Their Clients?

 The therapeutic relationship is unique, and as therapists, we think about this relationship differently than we would another connection in our lives.
-We take a nonjudgmental stance and understand that, in seeking treatment, our clients are hurting.
+We take a nonjudgmental stance and understand that, in seeking therapy, our clients are hurting.
 That being said, one of my favorite aspects of being a psychologist is that I get to meet people who I may not have otherwise encountered in my personal life.
 I find it difficult to dislike my clients, and instead, I feel a great deal of respect for them and their experiences.
 As a therapist, we are trained to understand any challenges that come up in therapy and how to navigate that in a way that maintains the relationship.

 5. When Using Hypnosis in Sessions, Can Someone Get Stuck in Trance?